macintux/riak-application-guide/tuning.md

 ***Please read this.
 Very important.
 Really.***

-The semantics for write failure are *very different* under eventually consistent Riak than they are with strongly consistent writes enabled in Riak 2.0, so I'll tackle each separately.
+The semantics for write failure are *very different* under eventually consistent Riak than they are with the optional strongly consistent writes available in Riak 2.0, so I'll tackle each separately.

 ### Eventual consistency